ehlianail-rgb/bike_sharing-/README.md

 ### 2. Targeting Location
 <img width="988" height="484" alt="image" src="https://github.com/user-attachments/assets/a15c40c6-291f-4f15-a894-8c1eadab0410" />

 - **Action**: Launch weekday discount coupons at the top 5 weekend biking hotspots to provide a strong incentive for casual riders to rent during the week.
-This strategy encourages casual users to experience the convenience of weekday biking, fostering a new daily routine and ultimately retaining them as permanent annual subscribers.
+- **Incentive**: This strategy encourages casual users to experience the convenience of weekday biking, fostering a new daily routine and ultimately retaining them as permanent annual subscribers.